ArtemStrashko/end_to_end_mlops_project/README.md

-# End-to-end Machine Learning Project.
+# End-to-end-Machine-Learning-Project-with-MLflow
-This is a minimal end-to-end MLOps project that integrates tools like MLflow, Docker, ECR, EC2, Flask, and CI/CD using GitHub Actions.
+This is a minimal end-to-end MLOps project that integrates tools like MLflow, Docker, ECR, EC2, FastAPI, and CI/CD using GitHub Actions.

 <!--
 ## Workflows